Review: EMP Concealed Carry Contour 9mm

 EMP Concealed Carry Contour Specifications

 The EMP checks all the boxes for me.
 It is a gun that combines the classic charm of the 1911 with cutting-edge design features ideal for concealed carry 9mm.

-Editor’s Note: Please be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
+Editor’s Note: You may wish to check out the newest version of this pistol in Jeremy Tremp’s review of the Ronin EMP.
+Also, please be sure to check out The Armory Life Forum, where you can comment about our daily articles, as well as just talk guns and gear.
 Click the “Go To Forum Thread” link below to jump in and discuss this article and much more!